tylerbutler/engineer/engineer/docs_source/settings.rst

       **Default:** ``[SETTINGS_DIR/posts]``

       A list of paths that contain :doc:`posts` for the site.
 You can specify a single path here or multiple paths.
-      When specifying multiple paths the files will always be processed (and :ref:`normalized <post normalization>`, if applicable) in their original directory.
+      When specifying multiple paths the files will always be processed in their original directory.

       .. seealso::
          :ref:`build pipeline`